The official home of B.J. Rowan’s Wolf3D creations.

 Recently, as it became more likely that I was going to actually resume work on my latest Wolfenstein level design project, Desperate Measures, I decided that building a new online presence was warranted.
 It made sense to have a place to offer my own custom designs, a site where gamers could “go to the source,” so to speak.

 I chose the name “Records Room” because that’s what this place primarily is — a collection of old stuff dating back nearly fifteen years.
 It’s a room filled with forgotten information, but information that still has value.

 You may remember me from such sites as…

 This site is preceeded by another, one that I first developed in 1999 as a web design assignment in college, and which I quickly realized might actually be a useful contribution to the Wolfenstein community.
 That site was B.J.
 Rowan’s Wolf3D Bunker, a place where I not only offered my own levels for download, but also a number of editing tools, design tips and source code tutorials.

 For the Records Room, I would have simply resurrected my old web address — www.wolf3dbunker.com — but it is no longer in my hands.
 After turning it over to another member of the Wolfenstein community, it eventually expired.
-One of those pointless DNS redirection spam outfits owns it now.
+Today it’s owned by one of the web’s many purveyors of scams and search engine stuffing.
 Ah well, another line-item in the annals of history.

 The isolationist manifesto.

 When I was running the Wolf3D Bunker, visitor interest soon outstripped the time I had available to support it.
 Before long, I found myself in over my head.
 With a torrential flood of email pouring in every day, many of which were requests for my help or contribution to someone else’s Wolfenstein project (several folks even insisted that I design all their levels for them), I soon found it easier to simply ignore it all.
 Unfortunately, this also meant ignoring further messages from people I had already been working with, and for that I am sorry.